dubiousjim/yagh/Evaluation.md

 The Backend Candidates
 ----------------------

-As mentioned above, there are a couple of different backend methods one can use to drive a Git/Hg bridge, and then some additional choices one can make about packaging those backends for day-to-day use.
+As mentioned in the README, there are a couple of different backend methods one can use to drive a Git/Hg bridge, and then some additional choices one can make about packaging those backends for day-to-day use.
 (In git-speak, what "porcelain" to install on top of them.)

 Before we sort out our frontend choices, though, we've got to settle which backend engines work best.
 Here are the options.